cjmayo/ntp/doc/source/howto.rst

 Pulse-per-Second Interface
 -----------------------------------------------------

-When the Pulse-per-Second Application Interface (RFC 2783) is present, a compact PPS interface is available to all drivers.
+When the Pulse-per-Second Application Interface (:rfc:`2783`) is present, a compact PPS interface is available to all drivers.
 See the :doc:`Mitigation Rules and the Prefer Peer
 <prefer>` page for further information.
 To use